Joanne Chory: Background

 Chory was born in Boston, Massachusetts, in 1955.
 Her Lebanese parents raised her along with her four brothers and one sister.
 She began her upper-level education at Oberlin College in Ohio where she graduated with a degree in biology with honors.
-She then continued her post graduate education at the University of Illinois Urbana-Champaign.
-It is here where she received her PhD with Samuel Kaplan as her thesis advisor.
+She earned her PhD at University of Illinois Urbana-Champaign.

 She was a postdoctoral fellow at the Harvard Medical School in the lab of Frederick M. Ausubel.
 In 1988 she joined the Salk Institute as an assistant professor.
 Chory eventually married her husband, Stephen Worland, with whom she has two adopted children.

 In 2004, Chory was diagnosed with Parkinson's disease.
 She struggled with the disease for well over a decade, but with the help of medications and a brain implant to help regulate her movement, she continued her genetic research.
 Along with her passion for genetics, Chory strived to inspire young women to become scientists and constantly worked to improve the field for women.

 Chory's early career interests were centered in microbiology.
 Through her research in that field she developed a deeper interest in genetics, specifically research that was being done on Arabidopsis plants.
 Through her lengthy career in genetics she was awarded numerous accolades for her many contributions to the field.

 Chory died from complications of Parkinson's disease in La Jolla, California, on November 12, 2024, at the age of 69.